 Make the salad dressing and set aside.
 Put the potatoes in a pot and cover with cold water and add a teaspoon of salt.
-Bring to a boil and cook for 10 to 15 minutes or until tender.
-Drain potatoes and put in a bowl with a couple of tablespoons of the dressing and toss well.
+Bring to a boil and cook for 10 to 15 minutes or until done (test with a sharp knife in the center of the potato, it should be tender in the center but not mushy).
+Drain potatoes and cut in half or quarters, depending on their size.
+Add to a bowl and while still warm, toss with about a tablespoon of the dressing.
 Blanch the green beans in boiling salted water for about 5 minutes and shock in cold water.
 Lay them on paper towels to dry.
-Drain the tuna and put it in a bowl with the chopped shallot, chopped parsley and tarragon, squeeze of lemon juice, olive oil, salt and pepper and mix well to combine.
+Drain the tuna and put it in a bowl with the chopped shallot, chopped parsley, squeeze of lemon juice, olive oil, salt and pepper and mix well to combine.
 In a large bowl, toss the lettuce with some of the dressing.

 To assemble the salad: In a large shallow bowl or plate put a layer of the lettuce down first.
 In the center on top of the lettuce, put a quarter of the tuna.
 Around the tuna on top of the lettuce, arrange the green beans, one of the boiled eggs, a quarter of the dressed potatoes, a few of the olives, and a few of the tomatoes.
 Drizzle a little of the dressing over the top of the salad and season with more salt and pepper.
 Serve with good crusty bread and a crisp glass of sauvingon blanc.